00932 - Contemporary History

 Course contents

-The course provides an overview of the main issues in contemporary history, organised into thematic itineraries that take into account the profound changes in historiographical paradigms in the 20th century.
-From the revolutions of the 19th century to the birth of nation states, from the Italian Risorgimento to colonialism and imperialism, from the history of women to the great fractures of the 20th century, marked by world wars, fascism and totalitarianism.
-Each theme will be introduced by lectures given by the teacher and explored in depth through the analysis of a variety of sources – written, oral, visual and material – to stimulate a dynamic and participatory understanding of historical processes.
+The course offers an overview of the main issues in contemporary history, divided into thematic itineraries that take into account the profound changes in historiographical paradigms in the 20th century: from the revolutions of the nineteenth century and the Italian Risorgimento to the birth of nation states, from the new civilisation of progress and the Belle Époque, celebrated in the great universal exhibitions, to colonialism and imperialism, to the great fractures of the twentieth century, marked by world wars, fascism and totalitarianism.
+Each theme will be introduced by lectures given by the lecturer and explored in depth through the analysis of a variety of sources – written, oral, visual and material – in order to stimulate a dynamic and participatory understanding of historical processes.

 In line with the European Jean Monnet Erasmus Plus project “Arts” and Politics.
-European cultural heritage policies between old and new values (HEURITAGE 2025–2027), coordinated by the lecturer and launched last year, the course will include meetings and thematic workshops dedicated to the “construction” of European cultural heritage.
-These activities will provide an opportunity to reflect on cultural policies, museum practices and the tensions between tradition and new values in the definition of European cultural heritage.
+European Cultural Heritage Policies between Old and New Values (HEURITAGE 2025–2027), coordinated by the lecturer and launched last year, the course will include lectures and thematic workshops dedicated to the “construction” of a European cultural heritage.
+These activities will allow for reflection on cultural policies, museum practices and the tensions between tradition and new values in the definition of a European cultural heritage, also from a Public History perspective.
+The link to the project website Heuritage

 Readings/Bibliography